 2. Selective Serotonin Reuptake Inhibitors (SSRI)

-SSRI drugs will cause little to no side effects at therapeutic doses.
+SSRI drugs will cause little to no side effects at therapeutic doses and function by boosting serotonin levels in the brain.
 These are the kind of drugs that a medical doctor will kindly prescribe to new anxiety patients.
 They include:

 Other types of antidepressants that a medical doctor can prescribe include Atypical and Monoamine oxidase inhibitors (MAOIs).
 They can also call for behavioral therapy to help relieve the signs and symptoms of anxiety.
 The most prevalent therapy is cognitive-behavioral therapy (CBT).
 This involves talking to patients and identifying or breaking down thoughts that lead to depression and anxiety.